 We need to break down these barriers so that applying for benefits is easier and faster for applicants—and more efficient and less costly for states.
 The Integrated Benefits program uses technology to design a more people-centered social safety net.

 We’re working side by side with the state of Minnesota on an integrated benefit application that puts people first.
 MNBenefits.org was created as an easy-to-use, all-in-one application for safety net benefits like SNAP, child care assistance, housing support, and flexible cash.
-Now in use as MNBenefits.mn.gov, it serves Minnesota residents in 16 counties and one tribal nation—representing 45% of all people applying for benefits in the state—who can now apply for nine different benefits programs through the site.
+Now in use as MNBenefits.mn.gov, the integrated benefits application is available statewide across 80+ counties and Tribal Nations.
+Minnesota residents can now apply for nine different benefits programs through the site.
 The site reduces the time it takes to apply for benefits from 110 minutes to less than 20 minutes, with positive outcomes for clients and caseworkers.
 The goal is to expand this work statewide before partnering with other states in the coming years.

 Since 2017, the Integrated Benefits program has been partnering with states to combine the application processes for healthcare, food, childcare, and cash benefits.
 We piloted this strategy with state governments and civic tech allies in Michigan, Alaska, Colorado, Louisiana, and Vermont.
 Along with our partners in these pilot states—the Center on Budget and Policy Priorities, Nava Public Benefit Corporation, and Civilla—we gained a realistic view of the challenges and opportunities in integrating benefits.